noInfoPath/noinfopath-user/docs/noinfopath-user.md

 |userInfo|Object|An objet that contains the user to be updated, along with the properties to be updated.
 UserID, Email, and Username are required.
 FirstName and LastName are optional. |

 ##### Returns
 AngularJS $q Promise Object.
-The promise returns the response from the RESTAPI.
+The promise returns the response from the WEBAPI.

 ## noLogin : directive